-The City provides pension benefits for all of its full-time employees through a nontraditional, joint contributory, hybrid defined benefit plan in the state-wide Texas Municipal Retirement System (TMRS), one of 837 administered by TMRS, an agent, multiple-employer public employee retirement system.
+The City provides pension benefits for all of its full-time employees through a nontraditional, joint contributory, hybrid defined benefit plan in the state-wide Texas Municipal Retirement System (TMRS), one of 847 administered by TMRS, an agent, multiple-employer public employee retirement system.
 Each of the municipalities has an annual individual actuarial valuation performed.
-All assumptions for the December 31, 2010 valuations are contained in the 2010 TMRS comprehensive Annual Financial Report (CAFR), a copy of which may be obtained by writing to P.O.
+All assumptions for the December 31, 2011 valuations are contained in the 2011 TMRS comprehensive Annual Financial Report (CAFR), a copy of which may be obtained by writing to P.O.
 Box 149153, Austin, Texas 78714-9153 or accessing the CAFR on line at www.tmrs.com.

 Benefits depend upon a sum of the employee's contributions to the plan, with interest, and the City-financed monetary credits, with interest.
 At the date the plan began, the City granted monetary credits for service rendered before the plan began of a theoretical amount equal to two times what would have been contributed by the employee, with interest, prior to establishment of the plan.
 Monetary credits for service since the plan began are 200 percent of the employee's accumulated contributions and the monetary credits for service since the plan began, would be the total monetary credits and employee contributions accumulated with interest if the current employee contribution rate and City matching percent had always been in existence and if the employee's salary had always been the average of his salary in the last three years that are one year before the effective date.
-At retirement, the benefit is calculated as if the sum of the employee's accumulated contributions with interest and the employer-financed monetary credits with interest were used to purchase an annuity.
-Additionally, initiated in 1998, the City provides on an annually repeating basis annuity increases for retirees equal to 70% of the change in the consumer price index (CPI).
-City Council has approved reducing this to 50% effective October 1, 2010.
+At retirement, the benefit is calculated as if the sum of the employee's accumulated contributions with interest and the employee-financed monetary credits with interest were used to purchase an annuity.
+Additionally, initiated in 1998, the City provides on an annually repeating basis annuity increases for retirees.
+In 2012, that amount was equal to 50% of the change in the consumer price index (CPI).